murex/EventStormingJournal/_pages/1h-event-storming-book.md

 ### 8. Conclusion

 ## Acknowledgment
-Big thanks to [Murex](https://www.murex.com) for supporting us in writing this book.
+Big thanks to [Murex](https://www.murex.com) for supporting us in writing this Event Storming book.
 Murex is hiring, check [Murex's career website](https://careers.murex.com/) if you are interested.